 While most fatalities occurred in transport, warehousing, agriculture, forestry and fishing industries, the risk of sustaining injuries is high in every industry.

-No matter where you work, if you have sustained a work-related injury, you are entitled to claim ‘no fault’ compensation as well as common law damages.
+No matter where you work, if you have sustained a work-related injury, you are entitled to make a claim for compensation and in some circumstances, additional common law damages.

 - Medical expenses and rehabilitation-related compensation